- If the microphone volume resets to 0, you won't be able to communicate online with your peers.

 Once the Safe Mode starts, check if the problem appears.
 If not, it might be that your user profile is corrupted.
 If that’s the case, you need to create a new user profile and check if the problem still appears.

-This should prevent your microphone from constantly resets, if you have any comments or suggestions, write them down in the comments.
+If you have any comments or suggestions, write them down in the comments section below and we’ll surely check them out.